 Targeted Timelines for Ministerial Approval of Curriculum

 The implementing phase involves determining the implementation timelines for future curriculum and how we will work with our stakeholders in supporting implementation of provincial curriculum.
-Alberta Education is preparing to initiate discussions with education stakeholders in fall 2017 on developing a provincial implementation model.
+Alberta Education is working with education stakeholders to develop a provincial implementation model.

 Current curriculum remains in effect until future provincial curriculum is approved by the Minister of Education.
 Timelines for implementation of future provincial curriculum have yet to be set.